bennapp/game/README.md

 - [X] move things from el into obj. remove old els. rename el package to factory or something
 - [X] Can we remove setting type in the loaders? investigate this, run tests etc.

+- [ ] break apart basic.go into various files / packages for spawn coin and player interactions / actor movement
-- [ ] Re-work movement system, introduce 'speed limit'.
+- [ ] Re-work movement system, introduce velocity.
 Add snake back in
-- [ ] break apart basic.go into various files / packages for spawn coin and player interactions / actor movement

 - [ ] Fix issue where move events are not sent as vectors and player 'skips / jumps over' coins